The-Strategy-Unit/pxtextmining/docs/getting started/install.md

 1. To begin with, clone the repository from github.

-2. Ensure you have poetry installed by running `pip install poetry`

-3. Run `poetry install`
+2. Navigate to the repository folder on your computer. run `pip install .`

-4. We also need to install a couple of [`spaCy`](https://github.com/explosion/spacy-models) models.
+3. We also need to install a couple of [`spaCy`](https://github.com/explosion/spacy-models) models.
       - `python -m spacy download en_core_web_sm`
       - `python -m spacy download en_core_web_lg`